SiliconLabsSoftware/docs-matter/sld407-matter-ota/02-ota-software-update.md

 ### Setting up chip-tool

+The chip-tool binary is a part of the Silicon Labs' Matter Hub Raspberry Pi Image available as a pert of the Release Artifacts page.
+If you are planning to run chip-tool on the Matter Hub you may skip the rest of this section.

 If you have not downloaded or cloned this repository, you can run the following commands on a Linux terminal running on a Mac, Linux, WSL or Virtual Machine to clone the repository and run bootstrap to prepare to build the sample